 The Central Idea is the foundation of any PYP unit.
 It is a single, concise statement that expresses a timeless, universal truth.
 A strong Central Idea does not mention specific topics, places, or times.
 Instead, it links two or more concepts together to provide a destination for the inquiry.

-Teachers examine geography (rivers) and science (water states) curriculum.
-Instead of "Rivers," they plan the central idea: "Water distribution impacts human settlement and environments".
+Teachers look at rivers in geography and states of water in science.
+Rather than plan a unit called "Rivers," they use this central idea: "Water distribution impacts human settlement and environments".

 What the teacher does: The teacher uses a 'concept mapping' activity to brainstorm related concepts before writing the central idea.